go to text

 Public documents subject to disclosure

-These are documents, drawings, photographs, magnetic tapes, etc. that were created or obtained by employees in the course of their duties after October 12, 10, and for which procedures such as approval and inspection have been completed.
+These are documents, drawings, photographs, magnetic tapes, etc. that were created or obtained by employees in the course of their duties after Heisei 12/10/1, and for which procedures such as approval and inspection have been completed.

-However, we will also make public documents created or obtained before October 12, 10 public as much as possible.
+However, we will also make public documents that were created or acquired before Heisei 12/10/1 available to the public as much as possible (excluding designated historical documents).

 Forms for requesting disclosure of public documents